grzesiekk013/my-first-project/README.md

 ---

 ## The Evolution
 This repository lives here as a benchmark of my engineering journey.
-It represents the transition from raw, instinctive, brute-force hacking as a teenager to my current professional focus on **Modern C++ (C++20), Clean Python Architecture, and robust Real-Time Systems**.
+It represents the transition from raw, instinctive, brute-force hacking as a teenager to my current professional focus on **Modern C++, Clean Python Architecture, and robust Real-Time Systems**.

 ---